HiPo Registry

 13. Email delivery (system emails)

-13.1 Authentication and transactional emails via Supabase
+13.1 Authentication and security emails via Supabase

 We send emails such as registration verification (double opt-in), password reset, and security-related account notifications via Supabase's email functionality.